 Labor’s Next Steps

 More than 8,000 Marriott hotel workers — all members of UNITE HERE — are on an indefinite strike across the country.
 The union’s slogan, “one job should be enough,” is a sentiment shared by millions of workers forced into working several low-wage jobs to make ends meet.
-Workers are also demanding an end to a policy that forces employees off company health insurance in the offseason.
+Workers are also demanding an end to a policy that forces employees off company health insurance in the off-season.

 The Teamsters — led by James Hoffa and his team — have ratified a national contract with UPS full of concessions to the extremely profitable company.
 The contract covers almost a quarter of a million workers.
 The contract was signed despite a 54 to 46% vote by the membership against accepting it — reaffirming once again the case made by Teamsters for a Democratic Union, a rank-and-file caucus in the union, that the boss-friendly Hoffa leadership must go.
 But 8,500 UPS workers in Teamsters Local 705 in Chicago may go on strike in early November anyway.
 The local, which bargains separately from the national negotiations, appears less willing than the international union to make concessions to UPS.

-A similar rotten deal may be in the works in New York, where the United Federation of Teachers reached a tentative agreement with the city four months before the expiration of the current contract.
+A similar rotten deal may be in the works in New York, where the United Federation of Teachers (UFT) reached a tentative agreement with the city four months before the expiration of the current contract.
 If ratified, the contract — which covers more than 100,000 workers and 50,000 retirees — would offer the city significant concessions on healthcare costs and keep raises below the rate of inflation.
 The UFT’s rank-and-file caucus, the Movement of Rank and File Educators (MORE), is attempting to organize a “no” vote to reject the contract after being blindsided by the announcement of an early settlement.

 DSA in the News

-DSA National Director Maria Svart announced plans to hold regional unity conferences for DSA next Spring in the run up to the 2019 national convention.
+DSA National Director Maria Svart announced plans to hold regional unity conferences for DSA next spring in the run up to the 2019 national convention.
 These conferences will prepare members for the convention and help build a wide consensus about DSA’s strategy going forward.
 In Chicago, DSA members are gearing up for municipal elections in February.
-Chicago DSA members Carlos Rosa and Rossanna Rodriguez-Sanchez will be running for City Council.
+Chicago DSA members Carlos Rosa and Rossana Rodriguez-Sanchez will be running for City Council.
 Rodriguez-Sanchez recently sat down for an especially good interview with Jacobin.

 DSA’s Medicare for All campaign put out its first regular newsletter and wrapped up a hugely successful speaking tour across the South with Michael Lighty.
 In Philly, DSA activists helped win new regulations requiring employers to give workers their schedules ahead of time.
 And the date has been set for a big conference in New York City on socialist politics — “Socialism in Our Time” — that will bring together activists, organizers, and scholars to debate the future of the Left.